eivindbohler/tinyllama-bios/README.md

 $ make
 ```

-If building is successful, the output ROM file is in the `out/` directory.
+If building is successful, the 1 MB output ROM file will be in the `out/` directory.
-Another file is also made - `out/xxx-padded.rom` - that is padded with `0xFF` to fit 8 MB, for flashing directly to the SPI ROM with a hardware programmer.
-The coreboot/seabios ROM is located at the end of this 8 MB file.
+Another file is also made - `out/xxx-padded.rom` - padded with `0xFF` to fit 8 MB, for flashing directly to the SPI ROM using a hardware programmer.
+The Coreboot/SeaBIOS ROM will be located at the end of this 8 MB file.